ssuryanarayanan/Qi-Docs/docs/Reading data.md

 var  readEvent = _service.FindDistinctValue<TestType>(streamId, index, searchMode);
 ```

-This next example does the same thing, while illustrating the use of the generic overload allowing DateTime to be used directly as the index instead of a string:
+The next example does the same thing, while illustrating the use of the generic overload allowing DateTime to be used directly as the index instead of a string:

 ```
 searchMode = QiSearchMode.ExactOrPrevious;